 The sheer amount of African wildlife at this park will amaze even seasoned safari goers.
 Giraffes, rhinos, zebras, wildebeests, gazelles, bongos and other incredible animals roam rolling hills and woodlands in this expansive park, a 1½ hour drive north of San Francisco.
 Dozens of birds also call the park home, including cranes, flamingos, ostriches, and storks.
 Guests board small vehicles to tour the park with informative guides, and you really don’t know what will be around the next corner.
 Visitors of all ages also enjoy closer encounters with some of the park’s animals.
 For an unforgettable experience (families welcome), consider an overnight stay in a safari style tent with all the comforts: plush beds, private bathrooms, and a natural soundtrack outside that is straight out of the Serengeti.

 Must-see sites abound.
 At the Jones Family Gorilla Preserve, you can watch the startlingly human-like interactions of a family group of Western lowland gorillas.
-The Australian WalkAbout lets you see kangaroos and wallaroos—look closely for joeys peeking out of their pouches.
-Penguin Island features highly social and highly entertaining Magellanic penguins—squawking, flapping, preening, swimming and even breeding.
+The Australian WalkAbout lets you spot kangaroos and wallaroos—look closely for joeys peeking out of their pouches.
+Penguin Island features highly social and highly entertaining Magellanic penguins squawking, flapping, preening, swimming and even breeding.
 The Fisher Family Children’s Zoo, a mini-zoo-within-a-zoo, is ultra popular and children can enjoy stroking goats and ponies in the Family Farm area.
-Twice a day, you can go behind the scenes on a 45-minute guided Secret Safari tour, which includes sightings of up to six different animal species.
+Twice a day, you can go behind the scenes on a 45-minute guided Secret Safari tour, which includes the chance to see up to six different animal species.
 There is also a special exhibit that offers close-up views of prairie dogs and meerkats, plus the historic 1927 Dentzel Carousel, a miniature steam-engine train ride and a child-friendly nature trail.

 Check the San Francisco Zoo website for a map and a daily schedule of special events and animal interactions, ranging from grizzly bear feeding time to talks by the big-cat keepers.
 The zoo is open 365 days a year, from 10 am until 5 pm.